-Now suppose that Equation (\ref{eq:part2}) holds for any tree whose internal nodes have degree at least three and with less than $m>1$ internal nodes, and let $\T$ have $m$ internal nodes.
-Select an internal node, $u$, in $\T$ whose children are all leaves which we label $1,2,\ldots, k$ without loss of generality.
+Suppose that Equation (\ref{eq:part2}) holds for any tree with less than $m>1$ internal nodes, and let $\T$ have $m$ internal nodes.
+Select an internal node $u$ in $\T$ whose children are all leaves, which we label $1,2,\ldots, k$ without loss of generality.
 Note that since $\T$ is not a star tree, any such $u$ must have a parent $v$ that is an internal node.